-In your final year, you can choose to complete a dissertation on a topic of your choice in international relations and Asian studies.
+In your final year, you have the option to complete a dissertation on a topic of your choice in international relations and Asian studies.
 You'll be allocated a dedicated supervisor to support you.

 You will also select from a wide range of optional modules that allow you to specialise in the areas that interest you.